-Mars Global Simulant (MGS-1) is a mineralogical standard for basaltic soils on Mars, developed based on quantitative mineralogy from the MSL Curiosity rover.
-It is designed to replicate the Rocknest windblown soil, that is chemically similar to other basaltic soils at disparate landing sites and thus constitutes a “global” basaltic soil composition.
-MGS-1 is made by sourcing individual minerals, including a proper treatment of the X-ray amorphous component.
-This is in contrast to previous Mars simulants that were usually sourced from a single terrestrial deposit (basalt or palagonite).
+Mars Global Simulant (MGS-1) is a mineralogical standard analog based on data collected from the Mars Science Laboratory Curiosity rover.
+MGS-1 is made by sourcing a spectrum of terrestrial minerals, then mixed together in specific proportions to generally replicate the Martian surface.
+This is in contrast to previous Mars simulants that were typically sourced from a single terrestrial deposit (basalt or palagonite).

 This table shows the relative abundances of each element detected by X-ray fluorescence (XRF).
 The relative abundances of elements detected by XRF in geological samples are quantified as oxides.
 In the simulant, these elements are contained in the minerals described in the Mineralogy table above, and not necessarily in oxide form.
 These data are from the Hamilton Analytical Lab.

 **Excluding volatiles and trace elements; see spec sheet.

 Particle Size Range: <0.04 µm – 1000 µm

 Note that bulk density is not an inherent property and depends on the level of compaction

 *Spec Sheet (6/2021-Current)